 Change in Control.
 In the event that a change in control of MSCI occurs and, within 18 months following the change in control, an NEO's employment is terminated by the successor corporation without cause or by the NEO voluntarily for good reason, all MSCI stock options held by such NEO will automatically vest, and all MSCI RSUs held by such participant will automatically be converted into shares.
 "Change in control" is defined in the applicable MSCI award certificates.
-Pursuant to the SEC's rules relating to executive compensation disclosure, the preceding discussion addresses a change in control of MSCI and does not address a change in control of MSCI and preceding discussion addresses a change in control of MSCI and does not address a change in control of Morgan Stanley.
+Pursuant to the SEC's rules relating to executive compensation disclosure, the preceding discussion addresses a change in control of MSCI and does not address a change in control of Morgan Stanley.